 And this is the big takeaway, for now at least.
 When a Marriott Platinum or Titanium member walks into a Ritz culture, they’re going to be disappointed.

 At a Ritz property, status is pretty much irrelevant.
 If you want to spend more money on a better room, GREAT!
 A free upgrade?
 Lips curl in disbelief.
-They’re thrilled to book you for a “special cultural experience”, but the food is mediocre if not outright terrible and the cultural experience can be had for a fraction of the price all over town.
+They’re thrilled to book you for their in-house “cultural experience”, but the food is mediocre if not outright terrible and the cultural experience can be had for a fraction of the price elsewhere.
 You can enjoy a $6 demitasse of coffee and the breakfast buffet will be $27.
 Because they don’t expect to see you again, your small dissatisfactions with the room or the food or the location, are pretty much irrelevant.
 Although this is changing, leisure travelers have better things to do than fill out surveys and write reviews.
-And the Ritz brand knows this… it’s a culture based on highlights, so the sexy lobby decor, the luxurious linens and the high end bath products are always going to overshadow the fact that the refrigerator only worked the last day of your stay.
+And the Ritz brand knows this… it’s a culture based on highlights, so the sexy lobby decor, the luxurious linens and the high end bath products are always going to overshadow the fact that the in-room refrigerator never worked properly.

 And if you do provide feedback on what they could have done better, you can count on someone telling you, condescendingly, that you’re wrong and no hotel ever would have done it differently (because in their mind they are the experts in running a profitable hotel, and you’re an amateur).
 In my experience at a Ritz property, your business is less important than your check out date – you’re just a tourist after all, a head in a bed.